 Rosette de Lyon

-This saucisson sec, made with garlic and red wine, is one of Lyon’s most iconic specialities.
-Rosette de Lyon goes very well with bread and butter, and can be enjoyed without moderation.
+This saucisson sec, 40 cm long or more, is one of Lyon’s most iconic specialities.
+Rosette de Lyon goes very well with bread and butter, and can be enjoyed without moderation (or almost!)

 This is made with a cooked Lyonnais saucisson, usually filled with pistachios, and wrapped in soft brioche bread.
 The delicious saucisson brioché is one of the stars of Lyonnais cuisine.
 It is simple and hits the spot.
 Find out whether you prefer it with or without pistachios!